Battle of Elixheim: Aftermath

+The unfought battle at Waterloo

 A final effort in early August, using wagons loaded with supplies to remove his dependency on his lines of communication, forced Villeroi's army to make a stand close to Waterloo.
 On the 18th of August Marlborough first attempted a flanking manoeuvre, but the 13,000 troops under his brother, Charles Churchill, were forced to turn back when they encountered the French in the Sonian Forest.
-Desperate, Marborough now planned a frontal assault on the strong French positions at the Yse river, a tributary of the Dyle.
+Desperate, Marborough now planned to frontally assault the French positions on high ground above of the opposite bank of Yse river, a tributary of the Dyle.
 However, his brother's contingent lost their way in the forest, resulting in a waste of precious time.
 At the same time, intense discussions were held with the Dutch generals, particularly with Slangenburg.
-The Dutch generals granted their approval for the attack but refused any responsibility for what they perceived as a risky endeavor.
-They were convinced that the positions of the 70,000-strong French army were very strong and were somewhat aggrieved that they had not been informed by Marlborough about his plans.
+While the Dutch generals did not veto the attack and granted their approval, many of them refused any responsibility for what they perceived as a risky endeavor.
+The positions of the 70,000-strong French army were very strong and they were somewhat aggrieved that they had not been informed by Marlborough about his plans.

-Once Charles Churchill's corps had returned, Marlborough still hadn't taken the necessary steps to organize his army for battle.
-It was then, around 5pm, that the Dutch field deputies decided to convene a council of war, during which it became clear that the Dutch generals were against the plan.
-Slangenburg and three other important generals indicated that they were only familiar with the French positions on the left wing, and expressed the need to scout the other positions before they could make a proper judgment.
+Once Charles Churchill's corps had returned, Ouwerkerk's infantry on the left was ready for battle, but Marlborough still hadn't taken the necessary steps to organize his part of the line.
+It was then, around 5pm, that the Dutch field deputies decided to convene a council of war, during which it became clear that the most of the Dutch generals were against the plan.
+They indicated that they were only familiar with the French positions on the left wing, and expressed the need to scout the other positions before they could make a proper judgment.
+Slangenburg, Count Tilly and Ernst Wilhelm von Salisch were tasked with this scouting mission.
 However, the time involved in this process equated to abandoning the attack plan, as it would postpone the battle by a day, while giving the French time to further fortify their positions.
 Marlborough thereupon accused Slangenburg of obstruction after which the Dutchman expressed doubts about his suitability to serve as supreme commander.
 Disagreements between the allied generals ran so high that a political crisis between the Dutch Republic and England threatened.
 Willem Buys managed to calm tempers by promising Marlborough that Slangenburg would be suspended - formally for health reasons.
 However, Marlborough's demand that the field deputies also be sent home was dismissed.
+Although British historians have traditionally portrayed the unfought battle at the Yse as a case of Dutch obstruction, several of Marlborough's most senior British generals also opposed an attack.
+One contemporary witness noted that the Earl of Orkney opposed it with the same 'earnestness' as Slangenburg.

-The Allies had to content themselves with the capture of the fortress of Zoutleeuw and the levelling of the Lines of Brabant between Zoutleeuw and the Meuse.
+However it may be, the Allies had to content themselves with the capture of the fortress of Zoutleeuw (also called Leeuw) and the levelling of the Lines of Brabant between Zoutleeuw and the Meuse.